Daniel J. Frey

 Half this country voted for the separation of immigrant children from their asylum-seeking families.

-Half of this country voted for the discrimination against women and gays.
+Half of this country voted for discrimination against women and gays.

-They don't want to be rescued because their water is fine.
+They don't want to be rescued because the water they're swimming in is fine.

 They see no danger.